mdavis29/toxic_comment_detection/README.md

 ### Deployming with Minikube

 #### Sending image to dockerhub for kubernetes deployment
+to deploy on Kubernetes, a container image needs to be availible on docker hub or a private repository.
+This image contains the app, and is pushed from the latest built container, after tagging the container

  + logs in
  + adds tag
  + pushes to docker hub